deep-research/victorslibrary-gridsome/content/aries-girl.md

 type: Song

 description: |
-  This song was inspired by the [Garden State soundtrack](https://en.wikipedia.org/wiki/Garden_State_(soundtrack)), and those times we let a chance to someone love slip away.
+  This song was inspired by the <a href="https://en.wikipedia.org/wiki/Garden_State_(soundtrack)" target="_blank">Garden State soundtrack</a>, and those times we let a chance to someone love slip away.

 recordings:
   - title: Aries Girl